wavefrontHQ/docs/pages/doc/ts_interpolate.md

 ```
 interpolate(<expression>)
 ```
-Fills in gaps in `expression` with a continuous linear interpolation of points.
+Fills in gaps in the expression with a continuous linear interpolation of points.

 ## Parameters